scottnixonjr/devops-notebook/_posts/oauth.md

 The OpenId Connect is an identity layer ontop the OAuth2 protocol.
 I find that documentation often intermixes the two, and these notes mostly covers the OpenID spec.

+Overview of the Process:

+- 1 Resource Owner accesses Application and asks to login
+- 2 Client sends it's client-id, redirect-uri, response type, and the list of scopes it needs to the Authorization Server.
+- 3 The Authorization Server verifies the Resource Owner with login credientals.
+- 4 It prompts the Resources Owner to approve the Application's access to a list of scopes.
+- 5 The Auth Server redirects back to the client application's redirect_uri with an client an Authorization Code
+- 6 The client then sends back the Authorization Code, client-id, and  client secret back to the Authorization Server for an Access token.
+It does not use the Resource Owners Browser, the connect is directly between the Client and Authorization Server.
+- 7 The Authorization Server verifies the data and responds with the access token is the used to communicate with the Resource Server.
+- 8 The client uses the access token to communicate with the Resource Server.

 ## Flows

 Flows are also called grant types which is the process for how a client gets an access token from the auth server.